demlabs/demlabs.github.io/pages/offerings.md

 ###### Course duration
 > 8-10 hours.
 Based on pre-workshop feedback and specific requirements, this course can be compressed to 4 hours or expanded to 16 hours.

+### How to Prepare for [GATE2017](http://gate.iitr.ernet.in/)

+This workshop details about the complete process and preparation for GATE for all engineering branches.

+###### Syllabus:

+> Filling up forms, career avenues after GATE, question papers analysis, information about institutions, research and course program admissions, preparation tips, mark securing tactics, exam taking strategies, reference materials, coaching requirements

+###### Intended audience

+> BTech students in engineering, MSc students in science, BDes students, BArch students

+###### Course duration
+> 2-3 hours.

 ### Practical Finite Element Analysis Bootcamp